charslaw/Pando/README.md

 ### Serializers

-The serializer given to the `PandoSaver` must implement `IPandoNodeSerializer<T>` where `T` is the same root node type as the `PandoSaver` root type.
+The serializer given to the `PandoRepository` must implement `IPandoNodeSerializer<T>` where `T` is the same root node type as the `PandoRepository` root type.
 This implementation must be provided by you because the logic for serialization will depend upon the specific shape of your tree.

 A Pando Node serializer is unique compared to other serializers in that it is designed to progressively save tree nodes to the Pando data source starting from the leaf nodes (blobs) and returning the hash of the saved nodes so that the